How Mechanical Engineers Support Compliance & Regulatory Cases

 • Deciphering Complex Standards: They analyse whether products or structures meet relevant standards, such as the National Construction Code (NCC), Australian Standards, or international benchmarks.

-• Certification and Compliance: Consultants verify that equipment, machinery, or building designs adhere to necessary safety guidelines before and during legal proceedings.
+• Certification and Compliance: Consultants verify that equipment, machinery, or building designs comply with applicable safety guidelines before and during legal proceedings.

 • Standard of Care Assessment: They evaluate whether a professional’s work met the reasonable skill, care, and diligence expected of a competent practitioner.